Holomorphic curves in exploded manifolds: Kuranishi structure: Construction of an embedded Kuranishi structure

-Our properness assumption on $\Mod\longrightarrow\ex B_{0}$ implies that $\Mod$ has an exhaustion by compact substacks, therefore we may choose a countable, locally finite collection of extendible Kuranishi charts of the above type which cover $\Mod$.
+Our properness assumption on $\Mod\longrightarrow\ex B_{0}$ together with Corollary \ref{compact equivalence} implies that the moduli stack of homomorphic curves within $\dmsw$ has an exhaustion by compact substacks, therefore we can choose a countable, locally-finite collection of extendible Kuranishi charts of the above type covering $\dmod$.
 This collection of Kuranishi charts together with our original collection of Kuranishi charts is our required embedded Kuranishi structure

 \stop

 \